camunda/blog.camunda.org/content/post/2018/12/2018-products-review.md

 ## Goals for 2019

-Or course we can’t reveal everything yet... but here are a few of our goals for 2019:
+Of course we can’t reveal everything yet... but here are a few of our goals for 2019:

 * Next year, we are reinforcing our efforts to support the Camunda developer and open source community.
 We will further improve developer tooling and target even more communities such as the C# and .Net community while still maintaining prime support for the Java ecosystem
 * The popular [Camunda Assertions Library](https://github.com/camunda/camunda-bpm-assert) will be officially supported